 On top of the price to purchase the property, there are various fees, taxes and charges you will have pay.
 You can get an instant quote now at www.wallacequinn.co.uk/new-build-calculator

 A ‘missive’ is a legal term for the ‘contract’ between the buyer and seller of a property.
 When you sign the missives both parties have the security of knowing the sale will proceed.
 We would normally sign the missives on your behalf.

 Not quite.
 Once missives have been concluded, the process of transferring ownership from the builder takes place.
 This is known as ‘conveyancing’.

 In any property sale, there is at least one buyer, a seller and two solicitors.
 In addition, there is your mortgage company, your bank and the seller’s bank.
-If you are using a government assistance scheme, they’ll have an interest and also a solicitor.
 Ensuring all of the pieces of the puzzle are aligned can take a few weeks but we’ll give you an estimated date for completion and keep you updated at every step of the process.